Fleckism/SecurityPlus/SecurityPlus/14 D Secure Script Environments.md

 4.1 Given a scenario, use the appropriate tool to assess organizational security

 As a security technician, you will often have to develop automation scripts, using a range of programming and scripting languages.
-Scripts can be used to return critical [[security assesment]] data and to configure hosts, so it is important that only validated code can be executed.
+Scripts can be used to return critical [[security assessment]] data and to configure hosts, so it is important that only validated code can be executed.
 You should also be able to identify malicious code in scripts and macros.
 # SCRIPTING

 Automation using scripting means that each configuration or build task is performed by a block of code.
 The script will take standard arguments as data, so there is less scope for uncertainty over configuration choices leading to errors.
 A [[script]] will use the following elements: